+Split Roll Taxation.
+In some states, different classes of property-like residential, commercial, industrial, and agricultural property-face distinct tax burdens, either because they are taxed at different rates or are exposed to different assessment ratios.
 When such distinctions exist, the state is said to have a split (rather than unified) property tax roll.
 The Index assesses whether states utilize split roll taxation, which tends to discriminate against business property, and what ratio exists between commercial and residential property taxation.

 Property Tax Limitation Regimes.
 Most states limit the degree to which localities can raise property taxes, but these property tax limitation regimes vary dramatically.
 Broadly speaking, there are three types of property tax limitations.
 Assessment limits restrict the rate at which a given property's assessed value can increase each year.
 (It often, but not always, resets upon sale or change of use, and sometimes resets when substantial improvements are made.)
 Rate limits, as the name implies, either cap the allowable rate or restrict the amount by which the rate can be raised in a given year.
 Finally, levy limits impose a restriction on the growth of total collections (excluding those from new construction), implementing or necessitating rate reductions if revenues exceed the allowable growth rate.
-Most limitation regimes permit voter overrides.
-The Index penalizes states for imposing assessment limitations, which distort property taxation, leading to similar properties facing highly disparate effective rates of taxation and influencing decisions about property utilization.
+Most limitations, which distort property taxation, leading to similar properties facing highly disparate effective rates of taxation and influencing decisions about property utilization.
 It also rewards states for adopting either a rate or levy limit, or both.

 Asset Transfer Taxes (Estate, Inheritance, and Gift Taxes).
 Four taxes levied on the transfer of assets are part of the property tax base.
 These taxes, levied in addition to the federal estate tax, all increase the cost and complexity of transferring wealth and hurt a state's business climate.
-These harmful effects can be particularly acute in the case of small, family-owned businesses if they do not have the liquid assets necessary to pay the estate's tax liability.35 The four taxes are real estate transfer taxes, estate taxes, inheritance taxes, and gift taxes.
+These harmful effects can be particularly acute in the case of small, family-owned businesses if they do not have the liquid assets necessary to pay the estate's tax liability.
+The four taxes are real estate transfer taxes, estate taxes, inheritance taxes, and gift taxes.
 Thirty-five states and the District of Columbia levy taxes on the transfer of real estate, adding to the cost of purchasing real property and increasing the complexity of real estate transactions.
 This tax is harmful to businesses that transfer real property often.